hpi-schul-cloud/schulcloud-client/README.md

 ## How to name your branch and create a pull request (PR)

-1. Take the Ticket Number from JIRA (ticketsystem.dbildungscloud.de), e.g. SC-999
+1. Take the Ticket Number from JIRA (ticketsystem.dbildungscloud.de), e.g. BC-999
-2. Name the feature branch beginning with Ticket Number, all words separated by dash "-", e.g. `feature/SC-999-fantasy-problem`
+2. Name the feature branch beginning with Ticket Number, all words separated by dash "-", e.g. `feature/BC-999-fantasy-problem`
 3. Create a PR on branch develop containing the Ticket Number in PR title
 4. Keep the `WIP` label as long as this PR is in development, complete PR checklist (is automatically added), keep or increase code test coverage, and pass all tests before you remove the `WIP` label.
 Reviewers will be added automatically.
-For more information check our Definition of Done [here](https://docs.dbildungscloud.de/x/mAITD).

 ## Testing